facebookresearch/DCPerf/packages/mediawiki/README.md

 ```

-Use system Openssl (on Centos 8 stream - Openssl 1.1.1k)
+Use system Openssl (on Centos 8 stream - Openssl 1.1.1k) (this may not be necessary)

 ```
 1. Remove libssl.so and libcrypto.so from $HOME/hhvm-build/build-deps/lib